yseyifou/Chladni-Figures/README.md

-# Vibrating Plate Simulation & Modal Analysis
+# Chladni Figures Simulation & Modal Analysis

 This project simulates the dynamic behavior of a vibrating brass plate using the Finite Difference Time Domain (FDTD) method.
-It solves the biharmonic wave equation for different boundary conditions and initial setups.
+It solves the biharmonic wave equation for different boundary conditions and initial setups to generate and visualize beautiful Chladni patterns.

-A Python script is also provided to post-process the generated data, performing a Fast Fourier Transform (FFT) to find resonance frequencies, plotting Chladni patterns, and rendering a 3D animation of the plate's dynamics.
+A Python script is also provided to post-process the generated data, performing a Fast Fourier Transform (FFT) to find resonance frequencies, plotting Chladni figures, and rendering a 3D animation of the plate's dynamics.

 ## Features